 Faculty who have achieved the requisite skill and knowledge can earn certification from CETLA.
 Depending upon your school or college, some certifications are required to teach certain types of courses (e.g., WAC certification to teach courses that fulfill the third writing requirement, Blackboard certification to teach hybrid courses, or Distance-Learning certification to teach fully online courses).
 Other certifications are prerequisites to enroll in higher-level seminars (e.g., Blackboard certification for enrollment in the “Best Practices in Distance-Learning” seminar).
 To earn certification, you may (1) complete the designated workshops one by one throughout the year(s), (2) attend one or more all-day seminar sessions during winter exam period or our Summer Institute, (3) show us a comparable certificate that you earned from another qualifying institution, or (4) demonstrate that you have our certification standards on your own.
 Once you are certified, we will post your name on our Certified Faculty page and issue a certificate for your merit, reappointment, or promotion file.
 Scroll down or click the links in the sidebar to find out how to earn certification; click the seal on the right to see who is certified.

 Click here to download a checklist for Blackboard certification.
-You can earn Blackboard Certification in FOUR ways:
+You can earn Blackboard Certification in the following ways:

 Take the Blackboard Certification Seminar (see Summer Institute)